FlyingRabidUnicornPig/IQoLDecompiled/README.md

 This repo is a resource to allow for better organization, version tracking, and potential collaboration for the [IQoL Mod](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod) project.

-__**This is not the source code to Intralism**__
+### This is not the source code to Intralism.
+### This contains no assets from Intralism.
+### This cannot be used to rebuild Intralism.

-This is the result of decompiling each class the Assembly-CSharp.dll file through dnSpy and dumping each class, with this repo hosting additional modifications for readability.
+This is the result of decompiling each class in `Assembly-CSharp.dll` through dnSpy and dumping the results in this repo.
+Additional, non-critical modifications such as white-space adjustment and comments will make this repo more readable than dnSpy.

-dnSpy does not save comments or extra white space, cannot access all the original code, and will change submitted code when compiling; a compiler's goal is to produce computer-focused code, not human-focused code.
+dnSpy does not save comments or extra white space, cannot access all the original code, and can drastically change submitted code when compiling; a compiler's goal is to produce computer-focused code, not human-focused code.
 While I've adapted to this "hostile" environment quite well, it's recently been a pain trying to manage larger features over multiple days.
 It's time I've adapted further.

 ## Road Map